 One of the most addictive substances available today is cocaine.
 Millions of people are addicted to cocaine, and most never enter addiction treatment and begin their recovery.
 People avoid entering treatment because they don’t want to face potentially painful cocaine withdrawal symptoms.

 At Vertava Health Mississippi, we provide detox and cocaine addiction treatment for people who want to overcome cocaine withdrawal symptoms.
-If you or someone you care about might benefit from cocaine addiction treatment in Mississippi, contact our team today by calling 844.951.1931 or reaching out to us online.
+If you or someone you care about might benefit from cocaine addiction treatment in Mississippi, contact our team today by calling 844.470.0410 or reaching out to us online.

 How Cocaine Affects the Body

 Cocaine is a drug that can leave your system relatively quickly, though that doesn’t necessarily mean it’s not detectable by certain tests for more extended periods.
-Scientists know the “half-life” for cocaine, which is the amount of time it takes for half of the drug to leave your system, is only ninety minutes.
+Scientists know the “half-life” for cocaine, which is the amount of time it takes half of the drug to leave your system, is only ninety minutes.

-That might seem relatively fast, but put that into context by thinking about how long the high of using cocaine lasts.
+That might seem relatively fast, but put that into context by thinking about how long the high of using cocaine last.
 There are three ways people are usually doing cocaine: snorting cocaine, smoking cocaine, and injecting cocaine.
 Each method has different lengths of effect, which are also determined by how much cocaine is being consumed and how often.

 - Snorting cocaine can affect you for between fifteen and thirty minutes.

-- Injecting cocaine typically brings along a short period of euphoria within thirty seconds and can last as long as twenty minutes.
+- Injecting cocaine typically brings a short period of euphoria within thirty seconds and can last as long as twenty minutes.

-- Feeling exhausted and tired in general
+- Feeling exhausted in general

 - Hunger and an increased appetite in general